 Section G: Please ensure you provide details of all University education here, including qualifications that are ongoing (such as an MSc).
-If not yet awarded, it is a good idea to state your predicted grade in the section D statements and upload your latest transcript.
+If not yet awarded, it is important to state your predicted grade in the statements.

-Section J: For your information, references will only be viewed after the shortlisting process (see below) and will be taken into account by the interview panel.
+Section J: References will only be viewed after the shortlisting process and made available to supervisors.
 Please make sure named references are aware that they will be contacted to support your application.

 Section M: Please upload an up to date CV, this will only be viewed after the shortlisting process to help prepare the panel for interview.
-Anything you wish the panel to take into account when shortlisting must be stated in sections D, G and I.
+Anything you wish the panel to take into account when shortlisting must be stated in statements.

 What happens next?

-In stage two, successfully shortlisted candidates will be invited to interview (5th or 6th February, in Sheffield).
-You are expected to arrange a meeting with your preferred primary supervisor before the interview takes place, supervisors will then provide the panel with feedback regarding your suitability to their project.
-Please note, project supervisors will not be on the central panel for this interview and you will be asked to give a presentation on a ‘scientific project’ of your choice, e.g. your undergraduate project, MSc project etc.
+In stage two, successfully shortlisted candidates will be invited to interview (early March 2023, online).
+You are expected to arrange a virtual meeting with the supervisors of all projects listed on your application before the interview takes place, supervisors will then provide the panel with feedback regarding your suitability to their project.
+Please note, project supervisors will not be on the central panel for this interview and you will be asked to give a presentation.

 If successful at the interview stage, you will be recommended for a PhD position.
-Those who rank highest after the interviews will be offered their first choice of project listed upon application, during previous rounds a number of students have been offered their second or third choices, which maximises the chances of gaining a PhD position within the DTP.
+Those who rank highest after the interviews will be offered their first choice of project, during previous rounds a number of students have been offered their second or third choices, which maximises the chances of gaining a PhD position within the DTP.

-Any queries, please contact the DiMeN DTP team: email@example.com
+Any queries, please contact the DiMeN DTP manager Dr Emily Goodall (email@example.com).